25 films old, Dhananjaya looks back on a chequered career

 In the future, while choosing films, would you be looking at stories relevant to society?

 I think a film is all about entertainment.
 It’s difficult to make only issue-based films.
 Along with entertainment, there can be some values, but making a preachy film based purely on values will not work.
-Every film will give a message.
+All entertainer movies will have some message.

 Looking back, what are you most proud of accomplishing?